Healthy Homes Assessment Te Hauke

 Insulation Te Hauke

-The insulation of the ceiling and underfloor has been compulsory to all rental homes as of July 1st, 2019.
-Property managers and landlords have to make sure that the insulation is up to standards that are in line with the latest standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may require to be topped up or replaced.
+Underfloor and ceiling insulation has been compulsory on all rental houses since 1 July 2019.
+Property managers and landlords have to ensure that the insulation is in line with standards that are in line with the latest standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be replaced or replaced.

-A well-insulated house will help to control condensation and lessen the likelihood of mould and damp, as well as making it easier for the household to retain warmth.
+A well-insulated house will help to control condensation and reduce the chances of mould and dampness, and also makes it easier to the house to keep the heat.

 Insulation requirements to meet the R-values for your area

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3